Why Clean Your Door Handles

 Many door handles and cupboard knobs have a lacquer finish to protect the handle.
 When cleaning chemicals are applied to the surface they react to the lacquer coating and can cause drying and cracking to the surface lacquer.
 Use only gentle cleaners that do not require gloves.

-At our showroom we request you maintain distance, wash your hands and take care when touching our door handles and cupboard handles.
+At our showroom we request you maintain distance, wash your hands coming and going, and take care when touching our door handles and cupboard handles.
 Lets work together and look to the future.